HomeArticlesHow ToWrite a robots.txt File

 Step 1: Understand What robots.txt Does (and Doesn't Do)

-Path matching is case-sensitive on Linux servers, which host the vast majority of websites.
+Path matching is case-sensitive on Linux servers, which host most websites in production.

 Step 2: Start with the Basic Syntax